 Potential Reviewer Conflicts

 Authors may provide editors with the names of persons they believe should not review their manuscript because of a potential conflict.
-However, when possible, authors should explain the reason(s) for their concerns.
+When possible, authors should also explain the reason(s) for their concerns.
 Editors will try to avoid selecting reviewers who have potential conflicts of interest.

 In accordance with International Committee of Medical Journal Editors’ recommendations, all authors must have a significant role in the manuscript in that all three of the following conditions must be met: (1) the individual made a substantial contribution to conception and design of the study, to data acquisition, or to data analysis and interpretation; (2) the individual wrote the article and/or revised the article for important intellectual content; and, (3) the individual read and approved the final version of the submitted manuscript.
-A description of the contribution of each individual listed as an author will be requested upon submission and published in the article.
+A description of the contribution of each individual listed as an author should be placed in the cover letter.

 HBR follows the American Psychological Association Manual, 7th edition.
 Please refer to the Owl at Purdue APA Style Guide for questions about formatting or structure.

 The cover letter should be uploaded in the requested field on the submission form and must state that the manuscript has been submitted solely to HBR and that it has not been previously published, either in whole or in part, nor have the findings been posted online.

 In addition to general manuscript preparation guidelines, Research Articles must also include the following: